 Q: I've heard talk about positive pay AP.
 What is that?

-eliminate fraud.
-The Treasurer tells the county's bank which
+This is a banking concept to eliminate fraud.
+The Treasurer tells the county's

-check numbers have been issued and the amounts of each,
+bank which check numbers have been issued and the amounts of each, authorizing the

 Top of Page